UK And EU Polarised Over Post-Brexit N.Irish Trade Rules - UrduPoint

 The compromise was introduced to avoid the return of hard border infrastructure between Northern Ireland and EU member Ireland to the south.

-Keeping the border open was a key plank of the 1998 Good Friday Agreement that ended decades of sectarian violence over British rule in Northern Ireland and on the UK mainland.
+Keeping the border open was a key plank of the 1998 Good Friday Agreement that ended decades of sectarian violence over British rule in Northern Ireland.

 But the protocol has infuriated pro-UK unionists who claim the checks on trade across the Irish Sea undermine the province's place within the UK.

-They have vowed not to nominate ministers to the Northern Ireland Executive in Belfast until the protocol is overhauled, raising the prospect of post-election paralysis.
+The DUP, the largest unionist party, has vowed not to nominate ministers to the Northern Ireland executive in Belfast until the protocol is overhauled, raising the prospect of post-election paralysis.

+"In the absence of agreement with the EU, then the UK Government must act to safeguard the political institutions in Northern Ireland, to safeguard the political process," its leader Jeffrey Donaldson said.